pitastrudl/wekanwiki/Chromebook.md

 - Chromebook got stuck and messed up, and needed to be reinstalled.
 - That someone else lost some data.

 Below intructions only worked for xet7, because xet7 did have free disk space on Chromebook.
+There is no warranty for any of below info.

 ## Installing Wekan Snap to Chromebook